By The Farmer's Dog | September 11, 2020

 So what is my dog actually eating when I buy a bag or can of pet food?

 Pet food—kibble and canned food—is typically made from parts of animals left over from the process of making human food.
 This can include hide, hair, bones, digestive systems, udders, beaks, and the like.
 But other stuff gets in there too.
 While diseased and other adulterated meats aren’t technically allowed in pet food, they can and do end up in kibble and canned food.
 How?
-Parts of sick, dying, or dead farm animals, road kill, things like expired packs of meat (wrapping included), and restaurant grease may be used in pet food via the process of “rendering” (see sidebar below).
+These ingredients may be used in pet food as long as they are rendered at high heat into powdered “meals” (see sidebar below).
 The best example of a rendered product, and one that’s commonly found in commercial pet food, is “meal,” usually listed in the ingredients list as chicken meal or beef meal.

-Because of the “feed” designation governing pet food, all manner of things that should not go into food, can be allowed into your dog’s food.
+Because of the “feed” designation governing pet food, all manner of things that can’t go into human food can be allowed into your dog’s food.

 What is rendering?
 In the words of the National Rendering Association (the NRA), “Rendering is a process of both physical and chemical transformation,” involving “the application of heat, the extraction of moisture, and the separation of fat.”
 The rendering process converts the many by-products of agriculture, and other materials noted here (like expired meats and euthanized animals), into powder meals and liquid fats.
 About 85% of this product is utilized as animal feed ingredients.